-ILLNESS OR MISADVENTURE APPLICATION

-Please Read the Guidelines on the Reverse of this Sheet Before Completing the Application

-Student Name Subject Course (circle one) HSC; PRELIM; RoSA Class: Year Task: Have you attempted this task k?
-Yes/No % Value Date Due/Scheduled Teacher's Name How was your performance affected by this illness/misadventure?
-Documentary Evidence Sighted Yes/ No Form of evidence 1.
-Student's Signature Dat te 2.
-Parent's Signature Dat te 5 school days of their return to school.
-If your Depurbefore the 5 school days expire, you may see another 3.
-Deputy Principal Signature Da ateSentral Incident no Deputy Principal will certify medical certification te and place the medical certifica ate in the student file. ☐ Extenuating circumstances - Head Teacher to consult Deputy Pr rincipal before a determination is made - EACHER BY THE DEPUTY PRINCIPAL 5a.
-Determination: Task to be accepted without t loss of marks Original task to be complete ed on/by (date) Alternative task to be comp leted on/by (date) A zero mark to be awarded OR 5b.
-Deputy Principal Determination and mork rovious d П A task must be completed a against all other tasks on co Ц Deputy Principal Signature 6.
-HT Signature Date Finalisation of application entered into Sentral 7.
-Action by Head Teacher: This form no and the original placed in the monitoring Teacher, a copy given to the student
+ILLNESS OR MISADVENTURE APPLICATION Please Read the Guidelines on the Reverse of this Sheet Before Completing the Application Student Name Subject Class: Year Task No: Date Due/Scheduled Teacher's Name How was your performance affected by this illness/misadventure?
+Documentary Evidence Sighted Yes/No Form of evidence 1.
+Student's Signature Date 2.
+Parent's Signature Date Students' must now take this form to the Deputy Principal (Year 12 only) or Illness/Misadventure Coordinator (Year 10 & 11) within 5 school days of their return to school.
+If your Deputy Principal or Illness/Misadventure Coordinator is unavailable and this is the last opportunity to submit your form before the 5 school days expire you may see another Deputy Principal.
+3. DP or I/M Coordinator SignatureDateDateSentral Incident no Deputy Principal (Year 12 only) or Illness/Misadventure Coordinator will certify medical certificate and give original medical certificate to rolls administration.
+Extenuating circumstances - Head Teacher to consult Deputy Principal before a determination is made.
+4. THIS FORM IS NOW GIVEN TO THE FACULTY HEAD TEACHER BY THE DEPUTY PRINCIPAL (Year 12 only) or Illness/Misadventure COORDINATOR (Year 10 and 11) 5a.
+Determination: Task to be accepted without loss of marks Original task to be completed on/by (date) Alternative task to be completed on/by (date) A zero mark to be awarded OR 5b.
+Deputy Principal or Illness/Misadventure Coordinator Determination: A task must be completed, and mark reviewed against all other tasks on completion of the course.
+Deputy Principal (Year 12 only) or Illness/Misadventure Coordinator (Year 10 & 11) Signature